 The bank will expect you to own (or at least control) the land you want to build on.
 If you own it outright, you're that much stronger financially in the bank's eyes.

 If you need to pay off an existing land loan or purchase land that is under a purchase and sale agreement, the bank will fold the payoff amount or the purchase amount into the construction loan.
-However, because the land by itself isn’t excellent collateral, it will increase its other credit requirements.
+However, because the land by itself isn't excellent collateral, the bank will increase its other credit requirements.

 On the other hand, if you already own a house and you've been able to build up substantial equity in it, you'll be more likely to qualify for a larger loan amount and/or a lower interest rate.